-“He himself was a fully formed 33 years of age, so we were surprised and disappointed at his quick succession of far right volleys – such as using Richard Allen skinhead imagery to being draped in a Union Jack, at a time when far right sentiment was on the rise and Blacks and Asians were being attacked and murdered.
+“He himself was a fully formed 33 years of age, so we were surprised and disappointed at his quick succession of far-right volleys—such as using Richard Allen skinhead imagery to being draped in a Union Jack, at a time when far-right sentiment was on the rise and Blacks and Asians were being attacked and murdered.

-“He was such an influential artist that we needed to try and stamp it out, and it was further compounded because he never responded to discussion about far-right wingism as he does today,” they concluded.
+“He was such an influential artist that we needed to try and stamp it out, and it was further compounded because he never responded to a discussion about far-right wingism as he does today,” they concluded.

 Cornershop’s decision to burn Morrissey’s poster was met by praise and criticism from both sides.
 When asked if the decision to burn the poster was a publicity stunt, Tjinder Singh answered bluntly: “No, not at all,” as part of Rehan Hyder’s book ‘Brimful of Asia: Negotiating Ethnicity on the UK Music Scene’.
 “It was a move because the papers were fucking around, pussyfooting around the issue and using it to sell papers and putting his picture on the front page and leaving it at that.
 I don’t think you can do that.”

 In an interview conducted in 1996 and featured in the same book, guitarist Ben Ayres confessed that the decision to burn the poster was a spontaneous decision after the band spent the day in London.
-“There had been all this ambiguity about Morrissey’s Lyrics and stuff and we had been fans of his – Avtar in particular was a massive fan,” Ayres said.
+“There had been all this ambiguity about Morrissey’s Lyrics and stuff and we had been fans of his – Avtar, in particular, was a massive fan,” Ayres said.

-“We felt really pissed off that he hadn’t said anything to justify where he was coming from; and the fact that he hadn’t said anything almost pointed ot the fact that accusations were perhaps right and so, on that basis, we decided to stand up and say that it was wrong and that he was being so ambiguous.”
+“We felt really pissed off that he hadn’t said anything to justify where he was coming from; and the fact that he hadn’t said anything almost pointed to the fact that accusations were perhaps right and so, on that basis, we decided to stand up and say that it was wrong and that he was being so ambiguous.”